 Rule 5.
-Serving and filing pleadings and other papers.
+Serving and Filing Pleadings and Other Papers

-- (a) Service: When required. - (1) In General.
-Unless these rules provide otherwise, each of the following papers must be served on every party: - (A) an order stating that service is required; - (B) a pleading filed after the original complaint, unless the court orders otherwise under Rule 5(c) because there are numerous defendants; - (C) a discovery paper required to be served on a party, unless the court orders otherwise; - (D) a written motion, except one that may be heard ex parte; and - (E) a written notice, appearance, demand, or offer of judgment, or any similar paper.
+(a) Service: When required.

+(1) In General.
+Unless these rules provide otherwise, each of the following papers must be served on every party:

+(A) an order stating that service is required;

+(B) a pleading filed after the initial pleading, unless the chancery court orders otherwise under Rule 5(c) because there are numerous defendants;

+(C) a discovery paper required to be served on a party, unless the chancery court orders otherwise;

+(D) a written motion, except one that may be heard ex parte; and

+(E) a written notice, appearance, demand, or offer of judgment, or any similar paper.

-- (2) If a Party Fails to Appear.
+(2) If a Party Fails to Appear.
 No service is required on a party who is in default for failing to appear.
-But a pleading that asserts a new claim for relief against such a party must be served on that party under Rule 4. - (3) Seizing Property.
+But a pleading that asserts a new claim for relief against such a party must be served on that party under Rule 4.

+(3) Seizing Property.
 If an action is begun by seizing property and no person is or need be named as a defendant, any service required before the filing of an appearance, answer, or claim must be made on the person who had custody or possession of the property when it was seized.